Social Norms Change

 - Community discussions increased the acceptability of talking about family planning as well as using family planning.

-The TESFA Project, leveraged group-based peer education on VSLA and discussions on SRH, gender and power and created social support systems for married girls through SAA:
+The CARE TESFA Project, leveraged group-based peer education on VSLA and discussions on SRH, gender and power and created social support systems for married girls through SAA: